extremeheat/node-basic-args/README.md

 console.log(args)
 ```

-After being ran with `node index.js --version 1.16` we would get:
+After being ran with `node index.js --version 1.16` (or using `-v 1.16` alias) we would get:

 ```js
 { version: '1.16.1', port: 25565, online: false, path: '.' }
 ```

+Please note Boolean options do not need arguments, simply passing them as an argument will resolve
+them to be true.
+If you want to force an argumnent, set type to a String to handle yourself.

 ### Help screen
 If we run with --help or get a argument error, we see the help screen: